Back to Library

 Execute the Code node payload.

 If your agency infrastructure is struggling to scale, stop throwing more SDRs at the problem.
-Fix the data routing.
+Fix the data routing — then let HeyReach and Brevo do the outreach while you sleep.

 Subscribe to the newsletter to follow the rest of the 30 Days of n8n & Automation sprint.
 Tomorrow, for Day 10, we are taking these newly tagged leads and building out the actual automated email sequences that convert them.